 I waxed on about how I was going to try Swedish Death Cleaning in my own house.
 And to keep myself accountable, I was going to share the progress with you – every step of the way.

 Sure, I began cleaning my house.
-I organized and cleaned and took several car loads of stuff to the Good Will.
+I organized, cleaned, and took several car loads of stuff to the Goodwill.

 I made space where there hadn’t been any before.

 It just didn’t.

 Getting rid of several bags of clothes made my closet look neater, but there were no earth-shattering “before and after” photos to take.

 I already keep a pretty organized closet and neat drawers.
 And yes, all the bags of clothing that went bye-bye did help make things “feel” better.

 But overall, it kinda looked and felt the same.